banner

 How to Read Cardiac CT (II)

 1:30–2:00 pm CT of Non-Coronary Cardiac Structures (incl.
 Valves) Myocardium, chambers, pericardium; adult congenital (VSD/ASD); cardiac masses (myxoma vs thrombus); pericardial effusion—normal vs abnormal; bicuspid AV, calcification, functional valve assessment, IE, prosthetic valves.
-Dr Nobuo Tomizawa
+Nobuo Tomizawa

 2:30–3:00 pm CT of the Aorta & Great Vessels Coarctation, aneurysm, dissection; aortic stents; PE; pulmonary venous anatomy; SVC syndrome; persistent left SVC.
-Dr Lath Narayan
+Lath Narayan

 3:30–3:45 pm Coffee Break

 4:15–4:45 pm Coronary Plaque Imaging Using CT to characterize plaque; updates on prognostic studies & serial imaging; use of AI software.
-Dr Armin Zadeh
+Armin Zadeh

 4:45–5:15 pm Myocardial Perfusion CTP & FFR-CT Basic principles; how to perform; common pitfalls; current status across vendors (helical, volume scanners).
-Dr Natalie Koh
+Natalie Koh

 5:15–5:30 pm Questions & Discussion